 Don’t make up names.
 The name of the organization is WWALS Watershed Coalition, or WWALS for short.
 Do not make up any other name for it.
-If you want to expand the acronym to explain it, feel free, but please get it right by including the Suwannee River.
+If you want to expand the acronym to explain it, feel free, but please get it right by including the Santa Fe and Suwannee Rivers.

 Always spell WWALS in all caps.
 The final s is not to indicate plural: it stands for Suwannee.
 But the names of the rivers are not the name of the organization.